 Published in УЗДАНИЦА; 2019, XVI/2; стр.
 235–251, December 2019

-Starting from now, I will publish parts of the research on my website, in the form of small academic posts.
+Starting from now, I will publish parts of the research on my website in small academic posts.

-New Vision of Education (2015) has developed a framework for 21st-century learning, which describes the foundational literacies, competencies and character qualities that learners need to thrive in today’s global economy.
-The paper deals with learning gaps in 21st-century education and suggests ways to narrow the learning gaps by using technology.
+New Vision of Education (2015) has developed a framework for 21st-century learning, which describes the foundational literacies, competencies, and character qualities that learners need to thrive in today’s global economy.
+In addition, the paper deals with learning gaps in 21st-century education and suggests ways to narrow the learning gaps by using technology.

 This framework is adapted to fit the 21st-century learning in Serbia, and the presented core values are the necessary areas of improvement in theory and practice in Serbia (Picture 1).